jackmitchelwidman/jackmitchelwidman/README.md

 - 👋 Hi, I’m @jackmitchelwidman
 - 👀 I’m interested in ...
-Functional Programming, Scala, Cats Effects, Category Theory, Javascript, Typescript, Node
+Functional Programming, Scala, Cats Effects, Monadology, Monoids in the category of Endofunctors, Functor Categories, and Oh so Natural Transformations.
-- 📫 How to reach me ...  jack.widman@gmail.com

 <!---
 jackmitchelwidman/jackmitchelwidman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.